bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Documentation is necessary for end-users to productively use the project; source code comments are not sufficient.

-The `wasi-libc` documentation will be updated on any additional steps required to build and run the tests in this repository, and the README will point to the build instructions for `wasi-libc`.
+The `wasi-libc` documentation will be updated on any additional steps required to build and run the tests in `open-posix-test-suite`, and the README will point to the build instructions for `wasi-libc`.

 ### Issue Triage Process